sp872-Sarang/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*1.
 Explain your design\*\*\*** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.

 I decided to build a security system which detected people and broadcasted a message when activated.
 This is a simple security system anyone can use.
+The system consists of 2 parts

+1 - Camera system - Object Detection and Publishing script 2 - User Audio Device/Interface - SImulated with a second Camera, Using only the speaker of the Camera here to send user notifications

+If there is a Person detected in the frame of the camera once the sytem is online, the Camera System published on a topic - SecuritySystem_Sp , and consequently read by the User's device which notifies them that there is an unidentified person in thier home.

 **\*\*\*2.
 Diagram the architecture of the system.\*\*\*** Be clear to document where input, output and computation occur, and label all parts and connections.
 For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music?